 Winklevoss also affirms that the framework of Gemini, since inception, has been deeply rooted in security and protection of users’ crypto assets.
 “We are beyond thrilled to continue our security-first tradition by providing you with Gemini Custody, an expanded offering of our state-of-the-art custody solution,” he adds.

 Gemini is a trusted, and qualified custodian registered under the New York Banking Laws and the State of New York licenses it to custody digital assets.
 Gemini Custody is regularly audited and complies to the same capital reserve requirements and compliance standards as the world’s top financial institutions.
-The launch of Gemini Custody is only the latest move from Gemini towards providing regulated services to institutions dealing in digital currencies.
+The launch of Gemini Custody is only the latest move from Gemini towards providing regulated services apart from this, to know more about the Gemini exchange, you can read our complete Gemini review, where we have discussed all its features, services, pros & cons, and much more all in one place.